ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 ## Read-Eval-Print Loop (REPL)

-REPL as its name implies, loops through every line of input and compile it.
-We use [rustyline crate](https://github.com/kkawakam/rustyline) to create our REPL.
-We can optionally choose to interpret or JIT each line of input as follow
+REPL (as its name implies) loops through every line of the input and compiles it.
+We use [rustyline](https://github.com/kkawakam/rustyline) crate to create our REPL.
+For each line of input, we can optionally choose to

+* directly interpret the AST
+* JIT the AST
+* compile to our bytecode VM and interpret it

 ```rust,no_run,noplaypen
 {{#include ../../../calculator/src/bin/repl.rs:repl}}
 ```
 <span class="filename">Filename: calculator/src/bin/repl.rs</span>

-We can either use interpreter, JIT compiler or VM interpreter in our [calculator](../../../calculator) with passing them as flags.
-Go ahead and run them one by one
+Now, we can use run the REPL and choose different compilation path

 ```
 cargo run --bin repl --features jit